josehelps/splunkconf2015-demo/README.md

 Simple Splunk deployment using Ansible, see [Splunk Blog Post](http://blogs.splunk.com/2014/07/12/deploying-splunk-securely-with-ansible-config-management-part-1/) for more information.

-## Features
-* built and maintain a complete splunk enviroment in minutes
-* adhere by all splunk best practices and OS hardening procedures
-* distro agnostic
-* runs splunk as splunk user
-* can manage your entire splunk installation from one place

-## TODOs

-* read me for each role
-* add roles to ansible galaxy
-* Finish license\_master, cluster\_master

 ## Expectations

 This ansible package expectes your servers to be ubuntu base OS.
 The splunk binaries currently set are *Splunk 6.2* located under